Explore Type Hierarchy

 With dotPeek, you can investigate the inheritance hierarchy of types.
 You can see both base types and inheritors of the selected type and navigate to any of them with a mouse click.
 For any node in the hierarchy, you can view all or only polymorphic members in the preview pane.

-- Open the desired type in the code viewer or expand it in the Assembly Explorer, and place the cursor on the type or a type member.
+Locate the desired type in the code viewer or expand it in the Assembly Explorer.

 Some symbols in the tree are displayed in a bold font.
 It means that they inherit directly from the type being examined.